lerna-stack/akka-entity-replication/README.md

 These versions of akka-entity-replication depends on **Akka 2.6.x**.
 It has been published for Scala 2.13.

+**NOTE**: akka-entity-replication uses Akka's internal API.
+It is recommended that you use the same version of Akka as akka-entity-replication for your application to avoid compatibility issues.
+Please see [build.sbt](./build.sbt) for the version of Akka that akka-entity-replication depends on.

 For more information on how to implement an application using this library, please refer to the following documents.

 - [Implementation Guide](docs/implementation_guide.md)